schneider128k/ai_course/README.md

 * Random action agent for cart pole
 * Random search for linear model agent for cart pole
+* Hill climbing search for linear model agent for cart pole (not better than random search for this particular problem)

 ## Tabular Q-learning ##